Y Bryn

 We undertook consultation on these initial proposals in Summer 2021.
 The feedback from that consultation has led to a number of changes to the proposals, which were consulted on during the Phase 2 Consultation in Autumn 2021.

 The revised proposals in 2022 were developed as a result of feedback received from the local community and technical consultees to date.
 Key points raised related to visual impacts, turbine noise, traffic and construction, wildlife and existing uses.
-We have sought to address key issues through making the following updates to the plans:
+We sought to address key issues through making the following updates to the plans:

 • Reducing the number of proposed turbines from 26 to 21.